|

 certificate.

-Inside the booth a touch screen monitor would display transliterated
+Inside the booth a touch screen monitor displays transliterated

-Hebrew script and prompt the viewer to repeat the correct words
+Hebrew script and prompts the viewer to repeat the correct words

 of a universal prayer to do good deeds…If Charles couldn’t